Mayukhdeb/Mayukhdeb/README.md

 I mess around with neural networks to make them do things like:
 * Tracking and terminating animals in Minecraft :hocho: :chicken:
-* Using adversarial attacks to break the tracking algorithm in the point just above this one
+* Using adversarial attacks to break the animal tracking algorithm I made
 * Making racecars stay on the road with ensemble models
 * Gain inferences from videos of worm embryos